-Romanian Deadlift is an effective exercise for working your entire back, traps, shoulders and forearms.
+Romanian Deadlift exercise is an effective exercise for working your entire back, traps, shoulders and forearms.

 But the angle of the lower back and the semi-straight position of the legs shifts more focus on the lower back, gluteus and hamstring muscles.